Time for MS Word to kick the curb: automated contracts are the new hip.

 What if the lawyers could build and scale this safety net by using the right tools?

-Below we’re giving an example of how your legal jobs could be secured and scaled if Word templates are replaced by a document automation tool.
+Below we’re giving an example of how your legal jobs could be secured and scaled if Word templates are replaced by a document automation and contract lifecycle management tool.

 1. Starting from scratch

-No matter if you’ve had a similar case before and crafted all the necessary contracts for it you would always start your new contracts from scratch.
+No matter if you’ve had a similar case before and crafted all the necessary contracts for it you would always start contract drafting from scratch.

 Your Word templates definitely have the clauses you look for but it’s not that easy to find them fast.
 Word is not meant for keeping data and separating it into blocks and that’s why it takes time to look for the clause throughout all the templates hoard.

-Whenever you see that there’s been a similar case earlier you would just pick the right contract from the template library.
-A template library is one centralised hub of knowledge with templates sorted out into folders.
+Whenever you see that there’s been a similar case earlier you would just pick the right contract from the template database.
+A template database is one centralised hub of knowledge with templates sorted out into folders.

 2. Detecting errors and fixing typos